bradford-hamilton/Ruby-On-Quails/actioncable/README.md

-# Action Cable – Integrated WebSockets for Rails
+# Action Cable – Integrated WebSockets for Quails

-Action Cable seamlessly integrates WebSockets with the rest of your Rails application.
+Action Cable seamlessly integrates WebSockets with the rest of your Quails application.
-It allows for real-time features to be written in Ruby in the same style and form as the rest of your Rails application, while still being performant and scalable.
+It allows for real-time features to be written in Ruby in the same style and form as the rest of your Quails application, while still being performant and scalable.
 It's a full-stack offering that provides both a client-side JavaScript framework and a server-side Ruby framework.
 You have access to your full domain model written with Active Record or your ORM of choice.